gavinln/gogs-drone-vm/README.md

     cd gogs-drone-vm
     ```

-2. To start the virtual machine(VM) type
+2. Check drone and gogs version in the following files

     ```
+    ansible/vars/main.yml
+    server/docker-compose.yml
+    ```

+3. To start the virtual machine(VM) type

+    ```
     vagrant up
     ```

-3. Connect to the VM
+4. Connect to the VM

     ```
     vagrant ssh